 Read More: Click here to learn more options to record security cameras 24/7.

-Even if you have forgotten to back up the recordings, you can still find it in the Video Manager since YouTube will automatically archive your live streaming up to 12 hours when the stream is over.
+Even if you have forgotten to back up the recordings, you can still find them in the Video Manager since YouTube will automatically archive your live streaming for up to 12 hours when the stream is over.

 Tip 4.
 Protect Your Own Privacy When Streaming IP Camera to YouTube Live

 Aside from providing a smooth viewing experience to your viewer, it is vital to protect personal information during IP camera live stream.

 Here is a YouTube live stream safety checklist for your reference:

 • Never share the stream key with others